 Raleigh, North Carolina

 Amid this almost eery stillness, I began to look back at the past year, certainly one of the oddest chapters of my life.
 I had spent five months in Las Vegas––way too long, any way I looked at it.
 Enough time in the SF Bay Area to realize I would never be able to afford it.
 A stranger everywhere I went, divorced from the predominant currents of American life.

 In some ways my irascible father is right.
 We have succumbed.
 There is a definite lack of quality in music, writing, art.
 All the best original impulses fractured, the old rewards for honest effort vastly diminished.
-What is encouraged by those inclined to "break shit" seems close to drivel.
-Coding is binary, engineered systems coherent in a way that a life set down accurately on paper can never be.
+What is encouraged by those inclined to "break shit" seems close to Hallmark drivel (see your average Medium feed).

+Perhaps this is because coding is binary, engineered systems coherent in a way that a life set down accurately on paper can never be.
 A beautiful mess on the page is no easy feat.
-And those who decide what is administered to readers through feeds, platforms, search engine bumps have decided not to pay real writers.* What we have now reads like Dilbert––square and oppressively correct.
+And those who decide what is administered to readers through feeds, platforms, search engine bumps have decided not to pay real writers.* What we have now reads like Dilbert: square and oppressively correct.
 Hyper-inflated headlines, underperforming logic.
 Clicks, likes.
-All in the service of the idiotic zeitgeist.
+All in the service of idiotic zeitgeist.

 There was a time when those who defined the conversation did not bow to the whiplash velocities of twitter-framed opinion.
 When trolls lived strictly under bridges.
 Such meta-level influencers (once known as lions) are not easy to come by these days.
 The ability to dodge bullets and slow time, while doing the old aerial 360º, is exceedingly rare.
 Yet it is absolutely necessary in an environment where reputation has become a form of high-frequency trading.
 There are bullets to dodge from all directions.

-Every evening I heard the train whistle through the heart of a small, no longer time-removed Southern city.
-It was time to take that train south to Miami Beach.
-And from there––wherever the cheapest airplane ticket would vault me out of the United States.
+And what of my muse?
+It has not departed.
+Every evening I hear the train whistle through the heart of a small, no longer time-removed Southern city.
+It is time to take that train south to Miami Beach.
+And from there––whatever means will vault me out of the static States.